Jump to content

 Teaching methods

-Lectures, individual work and group work, practical exercises, individual work and guidance, simulation exercises and radio-lab training.
+Lectures, individual work, group work, practical exercises, tabletop simulations, simulator exercises, and radio lab training.

 Compulsory learning activities

-Partake in minimum 100 hours of designated GMDSS/GOC training (50 hours theory, 50 hours practical exercises).
+Participate in a minimum of 110 hours of GMDSS/GOC training (50 hours theory, 60 hours practical exercises).

 Assessment